Plan the conversation carefully.

 What happened without interpretation?

-a repair moment where trust needs changed behavior instead of a demand for instant closeness.
+a repair moment where how to rebuild trust needs changed behavior instead of a demand for instant closeness.
 Write the observable part first, then leave motive out of the first version.

 What am I asking for next?

-Turn trust into one request, one boundary, or one repair step.
+Turn how to rebuild trust into one request, one boundary, or one repair step.

 What will tell me to pause?